pragati25bce10811/Digital-Literacy-Project/README.md

 ## Conclusion
-This project helped me improve my digital skills, understand professional cunication, and become more aware of online safety.
+This project helped me improve my digital skills, understand professional communication, and become more aware of online safety.
 It also helped in building a strong foundation for my future career.